-2.4.4.8.
+2.2.4.8.
 Using Quick Links

-Select Quick Links options, outlined in light green in the Services image [11], to access additional sources of information about a selected service.
+Select Quick Links options to access additional sources of information about a selected service.
 For example, HDFS Quick Links options include the native NameNode GUI, NameNode logs, the NameNode JMX output, and thread stacks for the HDFS service.
 Quick Links are not available for every service.